v85ivanov/cryptoexchange/README.md

  3. Services
 	 1. ISalesService - An orchestrator service for the IExchangeService and ITradingService, it generates the output result

-In order to start the application one should set "docker-compose" as a start up project.
+In order to start the application one should use "docker-compose up".
-The user is then automatically forwarded to the Swagger UI where two get requests are listed.
+The user can then go to Swagger UI (/swagger) where two get requests are listed.
 One can choose between buying or selling BTC.
 To try out a request one should do the following:

  1. Select a request from the list